 Nevertheless, the metaverse is still in its foundation path.
 According to the McKinsey survey of 3,400 consumers, 79% of respondents made a purchase.
 The executives’ estimations are also positive: 95% of them believe metaverse will positively shift their business.
 In another survey conducted by McKinsey, which queried over 1,000 consumers of 13-70 age, the most popular interest in the metaverse digital activity belongs to shopping.

-The main barriers to the wide adoption of VR/AR-powered virtual worlds are the low penetration of immersive devices among consumers and technical challenges.
+The main barriers to the wide adoption of VR retail are the low penetration of immersive devices among consumers and technical challenges.

 To proceed with deep diving into the use cases of virtual environments, it is worth noting about NFT – nonfungible tokens.
 They confirm the sole ownership of the designated owner of the digital product that exists on the blockchain.
 They can be defined as digital certificates of authenticity which are useful in purposes to securely track the owners of digital assets.
 NFTs are 100% unique.
 Let’s take some examples of how well-known retail brands are ramping up initiatives in the virtual marketplace via applying metaverse and NFTs.